gulshankumarpatlekonverge/Data-Structures-and-Algorithms-in-JavaScript/README.md

 # Trie Data Structure
 A trie sometimes called a prefix tree is a special type of tree used to store associative data structure a trie stores data in steps each step is a node in the trie this is often used to store worda since there are a finite number of letters that can be put together to make a string.

+# Heap

+Binary Heap is a partially ordered binary tree which satisfies the heap property.
+It has some similarities to a binary search tree except the order is a little difference.
+Each node has at most two child nodes.
+The heap indicates a specific relationship between the parent and child nodes.

 # Reference Links

     YouTube : https://www.youtube.com/watch?v=t2CEgPsws3U